McGill-ECSE321-Fall2022/project-group-18/README.md

 * Test Controller methods (using SpringBootTest)
 * Report on test coverage

+### Deliverable 3

+* Draw mocks of the museum frontend
+* Implement the mocks with Vue.js
+* Add in functionality with asynchronous calls to our backend
+* Update any erroneous backend functionality
+* Manually test and inspect the system as a whole

 # Team Members

 | Team Member | GitHub | Major | Member Role |